inglec/cs4098-team3-web-app/README.md

-# TB or not TB: Client Application
+# CS4098 Team 3: Web Application

 This application is the client-side web application.